barrycarr/linked_list/README.md

 An OCaml-inspired immutable linked list library for Swift.
 It's based on the list module in OCaml 5.5

-I wrote this to learn Swift, I don't expect anyone to have a use for this other than for interest and reference.
+I wrote this to learn Swift; I don't expect anyone to use it except for interest and reference.
+This code makes heavy use of recursion, so you'll want to ensure that the appropriate optimisations are enabled to ensure that tail calls are utilised.

+Should you use it?
+Probably not; Swift has perfectly good data structures that do the same job as this linked list.
+I did this as a purely academic exercise.
+That being said, if you want to use it, the code comes with absolutely no warranty; use it at your own risk.

 The core type is a recursive enum: